||Not enough ratings.

 It's a fascinating collection.
 And it's where to catch someone's eye.
 Each time you post a new pin, it ends up on the image stream of Pinterest.
-Anyone looking can click on it, come to your pinned image, which has information about where that pin came from.
-They can click on that image to come to your site, your blog or your page with more information about the wonderful picture they clicked on.
+Anyone looking can click on it, and come to your pinned image which has information about where that pin came from.
+They can click on that image to come to your site, your blog, or your page with more information about the wonderful picture they clicked on.

 There are other photo sites.
 Instagram, Flickr, and Picassa all give places to sort and show photographs.
 But Pinterest is the best broad spectrum image site that allows room for art, projects, recipes, fashion, crafts, and everything in between.

 How does this work for Guilds, Teachers, and Individual Quilters?